hornyjailfish/nvim-window-picker/README.md

         -- selection or not
         include_current_win = false,

+        -- reverse filtering.
+Only windows matching filters are included -- autoselect_one and include_current_win still applied
+        reverse = false,

         -- filter using buffer options
         bo = {
             -- if the file type is one of following, the window will be ignored